royragsdale/picoCTF-legacy/terraform/README.md

 ### Other Files
 - `outputs.tf` : a place to put important actionable attribute information you want readily at hand about the deployed infrastructure.
 Like IP addresses.
 These are shown at the end of every `terraform apply` or `terraform show`
-- `secret.tfvars.example` : tracks the secret configuration variables that are kept out of version control.
-This can be copied to `secret.tfvars` and filled in to actually deploy this infrastructure.
 - `terraform.tfvars` : tracks non-sensitive configuration variables.
 - `variables.tf` : captures all the possible configurations.
 These will be filled in by the various `*.tfvars` files.